If you've read my page 'What Are Bees?' you'll know that bees are insects, arthropods and invertebrates.

-You may also have read that bees are not bugs or mammals - but fish?
+You may also have read that bees are not bugs or mammals - but what about 'fish', following a legal ruling in the USA?

-What appears to have happened in the case of bees being classified as 'fish' in California, is a decision to allow the legal definition of a wildlife category (i.e. fish) to be broadened sufficiently to encompass other creatures where no specific and suitable alternative category (i.e. 'insects') exists.
+What appears to have happened in the case of bees being classified as 'fish' in California, is a decision by judges to allow the legal definition of a wildlife category (i.e. 'fish') to be broadened sufficiently to encompass other non-fish creatures, where no specific and suitable alternative category (i.e. 'insects') otherwise existed.

 That judges have come to this decision enables the protection of rare bee species, as well as other insect invertebrates.